Places To Visit in Goa – Your Total Travel Guide To India’s Party Capital!

 4. Archaeological Museum

 The Archaeological Museum of Goa located in the old town is a must-to-do thing if you are in Goa for the first time.
-Through its more than 8 galleries, the museum takes you through Goa’s history from the entry of the Portuguese to the Medieval times to the end of the colonisation in Goa.
+Through its more than 8 galleries, the museum takes you through Goa’s history from the entry of the Portuguese to the Medieval times to the end of the colonization in Goa.
 This museum has been renovated several times with the addition of new sections to include more collections that tell the visitors about Goa’s past.

 The Archaeological Museum of Goa timings: 9 AM to 5 PM.
 Closed on Fridays.